harindaka/fox-desktop/README.md

 Downloads
 -------------

-Step 1.
-Click on the relevant link to download the zip archive containing the application.
+**Step 1:** Click on the relevant link to download the zip archive containing the application.

 > **Windows:**